BROOKELAB/Influenza-virus-DI-identification-pipeline/tutorial/Tutorial.md

 ViReMa --defuzz 3
 </pre>

-However, you do not have to take our word for it.
-Simply change the values in the configuration file.
+To change the values please edit the corresponding line(s) of the configuration file.
 One such configuration file is provided here: ![runE-Cal07-setup3.conf](conf/runE-Cal07-setup3.conf).

 Additional information that can also be specified inside the configuration file rather than at the command line include